 If you will be late for the pick-up or are going to miss it altogether, please inform your guides.
 You will receive an email a week before the trip start with their names and contact details.
 If you cannot reach them, please call our first hotel, Hotel Catalonia Reina Victoria (+34 952 871 240), and leave a message with your expected arrival time and contact details.
 A taxi from Sevilla Santa Justa train station to your ride start or first hotel will take about 1.5 to 2 hours and will cost around 175 Euros.View our pre hotel recommendations

 You will say farewell to your guides at 11:00 AM at the Hotel La Bobadilla.
-You'll shuttle 1 hour to the Granada or Malaga airport dependent on your travel plans, arriving at approximately 12:00 PM, The shuttle will also stop at central Granada train station where you can catch a direct train to Malaga, Sevilla, Madrid or Barcelona.
+You'll shuttle 1 hour to the Granada or Malaga airport dependent on your travel plans, arriving at approximately 12:00 PM.
 Please allow adequate connection time for any ongoing travel to accommodate possible traffic delays.

 The springtime brings pleasant temperatures in the daytime (60F-80F) from March to May with cool evening temperatures dropping after sunset by 15-20 degrees.
 From September on, temperatures average from 80F-60F.
 Outside of the summer months, rain is always a possibility.
 Warm layers and rain gear for the bike and also for the evenings in town are always recommended.
 Packing List